-- (3) Personal, Social and Health Education (PSHE) provides age appropriate advice and guidance on healthy eating, making healthy lifestyle choices, alcohol, illegal substance and solvent abuse, smoking, sex education, sexually transmitted diseases, and protecting oneself from abuse.
+- (4) Personal, Social and Health Education (PSHE) provides age appropriate advice and guidance on healthy eating, making healthy lifestyle choices, alcohol, illegal substance and solvent abuse, smoking, sex education, sexually transmitted diseases, and protecting oneself from abuse.
 The School Nurse has input into the Relationship and Sex Education (RSE) aspect of PSHE and provides puberty/RSE talks to the girls and boys.
-The School Medical Officer can also deliver puberty/RSE talks to the girls and boys.
-The school surgery has an open door policy in that any child, including boarders in boarding time (NMS 3.1), can come and discuss any concerns or queries they may have relating to their physical and mental health, and emotional wellbeing at any time.
+The school surgery has an open door policy in that any child, including boarders in boarding time (NMS 7.1 7.3), can come and discuss any concerns or queries they may have relating to their physical and mental health, and emotional wellbeing at any time.
 For boarders during their induction, they are assigned a shadow to support during the early period of boarding.
 Houseparents' review boarders progress with parents after the first week. - d.
 Staff, Visitors and Pupils.
 All staff, visitors and pupils while on school premises are expected to take reasonable care of their own and others' Health, Safety and Welfare. - e.
 First Aiders.
 The School Nurse and Admin Support are jointly responsible for ensuring that an adequate number of qualified and appropriately trained First Aiders are available across the site.
 A First Aider is an individual who has completed a course of training in first aid at work that has been approved by the Health and Safety Executive.
 Under the updated regulations, the School will follow the advice and apply 'best practice' by holding regular refresher training for staff.
 This will be delivered by an approved trainer, with training records in place as evidence.
 From October 2009 the training requirements in accordance with the Health and Safety (First Aid) Regulations 1981 are: - First Aid at Work (FAW) delivered by an approved first aid training provider/organisation.
-The training consists of 3 days training with continuous assessments to achieve the 3 year qualification.
-This is overseen by OFQAL.

-• Emergency First Aid at Work (EFAW) delivered over a minimum of 6 hours contact time.
-The continual assessment throughout the training session will lead the successful candidates to hold a 3 year certificate.
+The training consists of 3 days training with continuous assessments to achieve the three year qualification. - Emergency First Aid at Work (EFAW) delivered over a minimum of 6 hours contact time.
+The continual assessment throughout the training session will lead the successful candidates to hold a three year certificate.